 I eagerly await your arrival Lady Fisher, for your enchanting eyes, and a bland smile will bring rejoice in my soul.

+Presently, I am languishing, in a stupor of bewilderment, with a doleful longing for your presence.
 I do not mean to alarm you whatsoever, and perhaps I am rambling in my discourse and overreacting to the harsh effects of winter, and being confined due to the inclemency of the unstable weather.

+Nonetheless, I profess that a day does not transpire that I do not think about your arrival.
 I hope that the trip by train for you will not be tedious or weary as it was, for me.

 Stay warm always during the trip, and I hope that you do not resent the bitter days and cold nights here.

+I do miss the bustle of Berlin and the revelry of the city.
+I suppose I must do with the silence of this sanctuary.
 I shall attempt to amuse myself, with the thought of your coquettish nature towards me.

 I have not much else to divulge, and I shall end this correspondence, with a grateful sigh and relief knowing, that I shall soon behold your beauty again.